ddasker/enterprise-ha-master/install-ee-rpm/install-ee.md

 ## Introduction

 Detailed Installation of MySQL Enterprise Edition 8.0 and MySQL Shell on Linux
-Objective: Tarball Installation of MySQL 8 Enterprise on Linux
+Objective: RPM Installation of MySQL 8 Enterprise on Linux

 Tarball Installation of MySQL Enterprise 8 on Linux